carolinac22/rocketchat.github.io/_posts/2019/2020/03/2020-03-02-rocket-chat-summit.md

 Individual activities were available as well.
 They were adapted for those risky lovers and those who preferred more calmed activities.
 Some of our bravest members did bungee jumping and canopy.
 But we also counted with rafting, paintball, and so on.

 It was for sure a great experience.
-It was only possible with the unconditional support of ... who took care of all the details for a great event.
+It was only possible with the unconditional support of Marcelo Schmidt, Thays Constante, Laura Coutinho and Otávio Torres who took care of all the details for a great event.
 We hope to see everyone again in 2021!